PanaDel/fruitymesh-playbook/README.md

 # fruitymesh-playbook
-This Repo has the configuraiton file playbook.yml for the [Fruitymesh ](https://github.com/PanaDel/fruitymesh) documentation built by Antora
+This Repo holds configuration file playbook.yml for the [Fruitymesh ](https://github.com/PanaDel/fruitymesh) documentation built by Antora.

 Execute following command to build documentation with search activated:
 ````